 is an experimentalist,

-writer, director, producer, performer, artist and founder of The Development, an underground, multi-faceted studio based in New York City.
-Elster's work compulsively penetrates depth while playing with the boundaries of filmmaking.
+writer, director, performer, artist and founder of The Development, an underground, multi-faceted studio based in New York City.
+Elster's work compulsively penetrates depth while both antagonizing and playing with the boundaries in film and mixed mediums.
+She has collaborated with such artists as David Bowie and Yoko Ono.

-The Retrospective of an Extroverted Recluse PART ONE spans Elster’s early beginnings with her conceptual work where she created characters with and for the late David Bowie, to the pivotal canvas “The Truth Is Valuable” from Elster’s first private underground show in New York City, and continues to tour many years of work from her reclusive state.
-The multidisciplinary exhibition offers access into the innards of Elster and her subjects.
+The Retrospective of an Extroverted Recluse PART ONE spans Elster’s early beginnings with her conceptual work where she created characters with and for the late David Bowie, to the pivotal canvas “The Truth Is Valuable” from Elster’s first private underground show at The Shooting Gallery in New York City, and continues to tour many years of work from her reclusive state.

-In her films, Elster takes an unabashed look, both documentary and fiction, into the complexities of the psychology of existence, which can be at times hilarious and at other times terrifying.
-Such subjects as Yoko Ono, Terrence Howard, Alan Cumming, Paz de la Huerta, Rufus Wainwright, Aimee Mullins, Will Shortz, Questlove and many others have participated in the experimental films written and directed by Elster, and marked by her unusual instructions: the subjects have no idea what they have gotten involved in, what will happen or if they will ever see the outcome.
+In Elster's directorial film work, Elster takes an unabashed look, both documentary and fiction, into the complexities of the psychology of existence, which can be at times hilarious and at other times terrifying.
+The upcoming film series ...IN THE WOODS, Into the Cave and In the Studio, includes such subjects as Yoko Ono, Terrence Howard, Alan Cumming, Paz de la Huerta, Rufus Wainwright, Aimee Mullins, Will Shortz, Questlove and many others .The films are written and directed by Elster, and marked by her unusual instructions: the subjects have no idea what they have gotten involved in, what will happen or if they will ever see the outcome.
+Precursors are available to view on this channel.

 While in post-production on the films, Elster got stuck in a perpetual cycle of editing and began filming The Development Underground series that includes: the process of the process; interactions with guests who stopped by; and performance art pieces.

-Elster has incessantly written and created throughout her childhood and adult life, often finding the depths of her innermost mind and emotional world a source of utter fascination, adventure, and endless work.
+Elster is a native New Yorker who has been involved in the NYC cultural, underground since a teenager.
+Elster has ncessantly written and created throughout her childhood and adult life, often finding the depths of her innermost mind and emotional world a source of utter fascination, adventure, and endless work.
 Elster uses her sense of humor, her understanding through music, and her creativity to deal with the depths of reality.
 Says Elster, “I used my work as a study to understand the world in the barest of ways.”

 Elster took note of the disintegrating progressive and experimental film and music platforms for original voices and decided to launch Channel ELSTER, a place for Out of the Ordinary Cinema and Sound.

-Please do visit J. ELSTER, where Elster's raw luxury accessory collection can be found.
+Please do visit J. ELSTER, where Elster's raw, sculptural, luxury accessory collection can be found.